dailystory/docs/articles/integrations/mindbody.md

 * Member Id
 * First seen date

+The fields: Client Status, Client Membership and First seen date are automatically available as indexe profile fields that can be used to build segments.

 ## Frequently Asked Questions
-Below are some frequently asked questions.
+Below are some frequently asked questions about DailyStory's MINDBODY integration.

 ### Why is MINDBODY integration only available with certain DailyStory licenses?
-MINDBODY requires partners to pay to access their APIs for each MINDBODY Site Id.
-Because this is an expense for DailyStory we only offer this integration for some licenses.
+MINDBODY requires partners to pay to access the APIs for each MINDBODY Site Id.
+Because this is an expense for DailyStory, we only offer this integration for some licenses.
 However, please [contact us](https://www.dailystory.com/contact-us/) as we can make exceptions.

-### Does DailyStory update MINDBODY?
+### Does DailyStory update my MINDBODY contacts?
 Currently, no. DailyStory only receives updates from MINDBODY.
 We may consider adding two-way sync in the future.

 ### How often does DailyStory sync data with MINDBODY?